How to display embedded audio, video and other multimedia content in Posts Table Pro

 - If your multimedia files are hosted externally then you can use any of the embeds that are supported in WordPress.

-- You might also be able to use multimedia shortcodes provided by another plugin, although you will need to check the Posts Table Pro compatibility list or WooCommerce Product Table compatibility list to see if they will work correctly in the table.
+- You might also be able to use multimedia shortcodes provided by another plugin, although you will need to check the Posts Table Pro compatibility list to see if they will work correctly in the table.
 The tutorials listed at the end of this article also mention some compatible third party plugins, for example if you want to add more eye-catching audio players to replace the default music player.

 3. Enable the 'Shortcodes' option

-Go to the plugin settings page and tick the 'Shortcodes' option.
+Enable the Shortcodes option in Posts Table Pro.
 This tells the plugin to display the embedded multimedia content correctly, instead of as plain text.

 4. Create and view the table

-Follow the instructions elsewhere in this knowledge base to create a table.
-Make sure you include the column containing your audio/video embeds in the table.
+Create a table.
+Make sure you include the column containing your audio/video embeds.

 View the table and make sure the embedded media players are working correctly.

-You may also be interested in our tutorials about creating multimedia tables with WooCommerce Product Table and Posts Table Pro:
+You may also be interested in our tutorials about creating multimedia tables with Posts Table Pro: